worm-blossom/macromania_html/README.md

 - the dialog element

-Pull requests for any of these are welcome, but should imitate exactly how all the other elements are implemented (including tests and javadocs in the same style).
+Pull requests for any of these are welcome, but should imitate exactly how all the other elements are implemented (including tests and doc comments in the same style).